 Not to be outdone the Lysimachia clethroides – another wonderful insect friendly flower for many flies and butterflies, yet a plant which had to be given water to prevent its collapse this week, caught my eye as a very large bodied furry black fly carefully worked its way around the tiny white flowers on the bending goose-necked inflorescence.

 Tachina grossa is one of the largest flies in Europe, and as with many oddities it turns out that whilst the adult is strictly vegetarian, feeding off nectar or pollen, the lifecycle involves the fly finding the caterpillars of large moths – Eggars, Lappets, some Hawk moths and the Fox Moth, which certainly is locally common – to lay its eggs on.
 The fly’s larva then eats the caterpillar.
 Click here for more on Tachina grossa in the UK.

-Finally I found this Ichneumon wasp ovipositing beneath a Knapweed flower.
+Finally I found this Ichneumon wasp ovipositing beneath a Common knapweed, Centaurea nigra, flower.
 There are over 24,000 species of these parasitoid wasps which have been described around the world.
 Many more are thought to exist, and whilst the adults feed on nectar and pollen, their larvae parasitise other invertebrates like aphids, moths, flies and butterflies, and are significant controlling influences on the over expansion of such prey species.

-This wasp is of a very small scale, as can be seen by comparison with a Bombus pascuorum worker.
-Readers may recall that back in 2013, I managed to photograph the largest European Ichneumon wasp ovipositing on a log outside our back door.
+This wasp is of a very small scale, as can be seen by comparison with a Bombus pascuorum, bumblebee worker.
+Readers may recall that back in 2013, I managed to photograph the largest European ichneumon wasp ovipositing on a log outside our back door.
 Click here for more on this.